 Thank you for helping to make a positive impact on the lives of fathers and their families around the world!

-PS: Help choose the next country we will lend to- head on over to our Instagram
+PS: Help choose the next country we will lend to- head on over to our Instagram to vote!

 Thank you to everyone who sent Mother’s Day greetings with our cards this past holiday! $25 helps to provide school supplies and uniforms for a girl in high school.
 We were able to raise $90 for Freely In Hope‘s Arise Scholarship fund which was then matched by Global Giving!
 This donation will enable Freely In Hope to continue to help Mothers, women, and girls in Kenya who are survivors of or prone to sexual abuse achieve their educational dreams and goals!